You Do Not Need to Be in Crisis to Access Therapy

 Who I Work With

-I provide perinatal therapy and counselling for women and couples navigating infertility, pregnancy, postpartum, parenthood and beyond
+I provide perinatal therapy and counselling for women and couples navigating infertility, pregnancy, postpartum, parenthood, and beyond.
+I work with women and couples navigating some of life’s most tender seasons, including:

-Infertility and the emotional toll of trying to conceive
+Infertility and the emotional toll of trying to conceive.

-Pregnancy after loss or in the midst of uncertainty
+Pregnancy after loss or in the midst of uncertainty.

-Perinatal anxiety and mood challenges
+Perinatal anxiety and mood challenges.

-Early motherhood and identity shifts
+Early motherhood and identity shifts.

-Parenting transitions and relational strain
+Parenting transitions and relational strain.

-Grief, loss, and complicated feelings that don’t fit neat categories
+Grief, loss, and complicated feelings that don’t fit neat categories.

 But, this doesn't mean this is all you can bring to therapy.
-I am here to support you wherever you are at
+I am here to support you wherever you are at.

 My approach is gentle, relational, and trauma-informed.
 I believe deeply in care that is community-centred and grounded in compassion — especially during seasons that feel isolating.